nexmo-se/deepgram-connector/README.md

 When a voice call is established, the peer Voice API application triggers a WebSocket connection to this Connector then streams the audio from the voice call in real time.

-See https://github.com/nexmo-se/voice-to-ai-engines for a **sample Voice API application** using this Connector code to stream audio from voice calls in real-time to Deepgram ASR engine.
+See https://github.com/nexmo-se/voice-to-ai-engines or https://github.com/nexmo-se/conference-asr-per-call-leg for a **sample Voice API application** using this Connector code to stream audio from voice calls in real-time to Deepgram ASR engine.

 With a video client, the Audio Connector opens a WebSocket connection to this Connector and streams the audio in real time to Deepgram ASR engine.